TechnicalDC/tmux-pywal-theme/README.md

 Clone the repo:

 ```
-$ git clone https://github.com/TechnicalDC/tmux-ayu-theme /a/path/you/choose
+$ git clone https://github.com/TechnicalDC/tmux-pywal-theme /a/path/you/choose
 ```

 Add this line to the bottom of `.tmux.conf`:

 ```
-run-shell /a/path/you/choose tmux-ayu-theme.tmux
+run-shell /a/path/you/choose tmux-pywal-theme.tmux
 ```

 Reload TMUX environment (type this in terminal)